Concordia Christian School

-The Concordia Christian School is a private non-denominational Christian elementary school located in Granada Hills, Los Angeles, California, in the United States.
+The Concordia Christian School is a private non-denominational Christian elementary and middle school located in Granada Hills, Los Angeles, California, in the United States.
 The school serves preschool to 8th Grade children from the local area.

 History

 Prior to its establishment as a Christian school, Concordia Christian School was part of The Concordia Schools, a system of private K–12 Lutheran schools in the San Fernando Valley region of Greater Los Angeles.
 The system headquarters were on the property of Concordia Jr/Sr High School in Sylmar, Los Angeles, prior to the school's closure in June 2016.